KangruiRen0102/KangruiRen0102.github.io/_pages/about.md

   The work raised a proposal for a methodology of using deep learning to predict climate change effects on local ecosystem distribution.

 - [Neural-Symbolic-Reasoning-for-Handwritten-Expression-Evaluation](https://github.com/KangruiRen0102/Neural-Symbolic-Reasoning-for-Handwritten-Expression-Evaluation)
-  The work experimented with inverse neural symbolic logical reasoning for handwritten expressions using DeepProbLog It also identified limitations of the gradient semiring in non-elementary arithmetic reasoning.
+  The work experimented with inverse neural symbolic logical reasoning for handwritten expressions using DeepProbLog.

+  It also identified limitations of the gradient semiring in non-elementary arithmetic reasoning.

 - [Semi-Static Visual Representation of Quadruped Bionic Robot](https://www.yobotics.cn/)